jasonyueyang/mac-dev-setup/README.md

 # Mac Dev Environment Setup
 This document describes how I set up the dev environment for Node.js, Python, and Java development on my Mac.
 I hope this is a helpful reference for you to set up your machine.
 The OS I'm using is **OS X El Capitan**.

-If you have additional tips and tricks that I should include, please send me a pull request.

 - [System preferences](#system-preferences)
 - [Environment configuration](#environment-configuration)
 - [Automation](#automation)